 Sweet, earthy, and vibrant in color, beets pack a powerful punch when it comes to flavor and health benefits.
 Raw or cooked, in soup or salad, grilled or otherwise, this cardiovascular-friendly vegetable has so many possibilities for the palate and the body.
 Here are 7 reasons to love this earthy flavorful root veggie even more!

-Varieties of beets include red, golden, and Chioggia, which have a red and white bulls-eye pattern when sliced.
+Varieties include red, golden, and Chioggia, which have a red and white bulls-eye pattern when sliced.
 Let’s not forget the greens that grow up tall from the beetroot.
 These are similar to spinach and can be prepared in a similar way.
 When harvested young, beet greens make a wonderful addition to salads, plus they can also be stored over the winter by blanching and freezing them.
 They are a wonderful addition to soups, burritos, and stir-fries.

 Beets are incredibly nutritious.
-They are are high in folate.
+They are high in folate.
 A healthy diet with enough folate may reduce a woman’s risk of having a child with certain birth defects of the brain or spinal cord.
 Beetroots are also full of the phytonutrient betalain, which together with the folate works as an anti-inflammatory, and lowers your risk of heart disease.
-The pigments that causes varieties of beets to be red, betacyanins, are a potent cancer fighters, especially against colon cancer.
+The pigments that cause varieties of beets to be red, betacyanins, are potent cancer fighters, especially against colon cancer.

-Beet greens are even more nutritious than the bulbs.
+Beet greens are even more nutritious than bulbs.
 They are an excellent source of vitamins A and C, iron, and potassium.
 Vitamin A is important for vision, growth and development, skin health, immune function, and reproduction.
 Vitamin C is important in immune response, wound healing, and allergic reactions, and also helps with iron absorption.

 - Separate beet greens from the roots, leaving 1-2 inches of stem still attached to the bulb.